QTIM-Lab/dl-prediction-brca-tiph/README.md

 # Data Preparation
 ## Preprocessing
 ### HistoQC Analysis
-You can start by running the HistoQC package to obtain a list of the good-quality WSIs.
+We start by running the HistoQC package to obtain a list of the good-quality WSIs.

 To run the HistoQC package on the data, you can run the following script:
 ```bash
 #!/bin/bash